-Introduction to Solar watches
+Introduction to solar watches

-It can be really frustrating to have a watch you love, but can’t use without going out of your way tog et it working again.
+It can be really frustrating to have a watch you love but can’t use without going out of your way to get it working again.
 They end up back in the box and shoved away again until the next time you have a spring clean.

 Let’s have a deeper look into what solar watches are about.

-Solar watch technology is better than ever
+Solar watches have better technology than ever

 Solar power is incredibly similar to luminous watches.
 There are actually different ways a watch can harness the energy from sunlight.
 A solar-powered watch that you bought 10-20 years ago isn’t going to be the same as the one you might buy today.
 Things change.
 It would be like comparing one of those clunky MP3 players to your iPhone.
 Sure, they both play music, but the tech is significantly different now.